Congratulations on earning your ACRP Certification!

 Please email email@example.com with any other questions.

 Supplement more rigorous training and stay informed of the latest trends and developments in clinical research with Home Study tests delivered through ACRP’s flagship journal, Clinical Researcher.
-Home Study tests are based on three articles in each issue of Clinical Researcher— read the articles, take the test, and convert the knowledge you gain from Clinical Researcher into contact hours/credits.
-Home Study tests are available exclusively to ACRP members ($42 with discount code HS2017) and are accredited to provide 3.0 contact hours/credits (CBRN, ACCME or ACRP).
+Home Study tests are based on articles in each issue of Clinical Researcher— read the articles, take the test, and convert the knowledge you gain from Clinical Researcher into contact hours/credits.
+Home Study tests are just $15 per contact hour for ACRP Members and are accredited to provide 2.0 to 3.0 contact hours/credits (CBRN, ACRP).

 From ICH Guidelines and Good Clinical Practice to more specialized, advanced topics, ACRP provides high-quality training that builds competence, improves on-the-job performance, and provides the continuing education units you need to maintain your ACRP Certification.